jenny-davies/JDutils/README.md

 `run_and_capture_message`: run a chunk of code and capture any messages created into a new variable.

+`calculate_working_days`: calculate the number of working days in a year, including the number of working days in each month and the year’s total.

 ## Installation

 You can install the development version of JDutils from